How to bet on the NFL: Point spreads, totals, parlays and more

 Buffalo -3.5 (-110)

-Stefon Diggs over 6.5 receptions (-118)
+•Ja'Marr Chase over 6.5 receptions (-118)

-Bears vs. Packers under 50.5 (-110)
+•Bears vs. Packers under 50.5 (-110)

 Combined odds = +574.
-If you predicted all three of those outcomes correctly, you would win $574 (a total payout of $674) on a $100 bet.
+If you predicted all three outcomes correctly, you would win $574 (a total payout of $674) on a $100 bet.

 A parlay has to have at least two bets attached to the same ticket but can have many more.
-Keep in mind: The more bets you add to a single ticket decreases your likelihood of winning but parlays are attractive to some because the payouts are bigger than a single-game wager.
+Keep in mind: The more bets you add to a single ticket decreases your likelihood of winning.
+But parlays are attractive to some because the payouts are bigger than a single-game wager.

-Live betting
+Live NFL betting

-Let’s say it was New England that got ahead early, going up 10-0 within the first few minutes of the game.
-The Patriots would then surely become the favourite on the moneyline and spread and the O/U would soar past that 44.5 mark because of the amount of early scoring.
-If you still liked the Bills to win, you would then be able to bet on them as an underdog on the ML.
+Let’s say it was Miami that got ahead early, going up 10-0 within the first few minutes of the game.
+The Dolphins would then surely become the favourite on the moneyline and spread and the O/U would soar past that 44.5 mark because of the amount of early scoring.